 Competitor who declares being Professional (who earns a living by being a Professional Competitor).
-Once a Professional he/she cannot go back to Amateur status.
-However In the case of a Mr who becomes eligible to compete in the Masters, a clear 12 months gap should take place before being allowed to compete in the Amateur Masters category.
+In the case of a Professional who wants to become eligible to compete again in a Mr or Miss category, a clear 12 months gap should take place before being allowed to compete in an AMATEUR MR OR MISS CATEGORY.

 DEFINITION OF AN ASSOCIATE

 An Associate is one whose wish is to support NABBA but who through status is not eligible to enter competitions with amateurs.

 1. To unite in one powerful Association all those interested in body-building as a recreation, as an aid to health and fitness and the perfection of the physique, and for the improvement of personal performance in all forms of sport.

 2. To promote in the U.K. and Northern Ireland, National, Area and Club physique contests.

 3. To promote International physique contests; send leading competitors abroad to and to bring leading body-builders to this country for shows and demonstrations.

 4. To maintain a central office of information on body-building, and club addresses for free use of members.

 5. To standardise and control the judging of all physique contests and to appoint a board of qualified judges.

 6. To encourage all body-builders to use their physical advantage to some form of sporting activity.